Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - Southern Miss has one win against the spread in seven games this season.

-- This year, the Golden Eagles are winless ATS when entering a game as an underdog of 14 points or more.
+- The Golden Eagles have yet to cover the spread this year when underdogs by 13.5 points or more.

-- Southern Miss' games this season have gone over the point total one time in seven opportunities (14.3%).
+- Southern Miss' games this year have gone over the total in one out of seven opportunities (14.3%).

 - The Golden Eagles average 257.9 yards per game, 158.4 fewer yards than the 416.3 the Blue Raiders allow.

-- This year the Golden Eagles have 15 turnovers, five fewer than the Blue Raiders have takeaways (20).
+- The Golden Eagles have 15 giveaways this season, while the Blue Raiders have 20 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.